Please be advised that this site is not optimized for use with Microsoft Internet Explorer 6.

 If we do not agree with a request to correct information we hold in relation to you we will give you notice in writing as to our reasons and the mechanisms available to you to complain about our decision.
 You may also request us to associate a statement with that information to the effect that the information is inaccurate, out-of-date, incomplete, irrelevant or misleading so that it is apparent to users of the information.

-If you are seeking to correct information on another person's behalf, we will require authorisation from that Individual.
+If you are seeking to correct information on another person's behalf, we will require authorisation from that individual.

 If you have reason to believe that we have not complied with our obligations under the Privacy Act in relation to your personal information, we urge you to raise this with our Customer Advocacy Unit.
 There are three ways you can lodge your complaint:

-Call 1300 308 935 (within Australia) or +61 2 8225 0615 (from overseas) between 9 AM – 5 PM Monday to Friday (AEST).
+By telephone Call 1300 308 935 (within Australia) or +61 2 8225 0615 (from overseas) between 9 AM – 5 PM

-Mail your written complaint to:
+In writing Mail your written complaint to:

-Customer Advocacy Unit
+Customer Relations Unit

 GPO Box 204, Sydney NSW 2001